Comprehensive Resources

 CHILD AND YOUTH DEVELOPMENT

-Proven and Promising Responsible Fatherhood and Family Strengthening Initiatives - Evidence Review, 2010-2012 The initiative includes reviews that catalogue the quality of the evidence from studies of programs serving low-income fathers and couples.
+Proven and Promising Responsible Fatherhood and Family Strengthening Initiatives - Evidence Review, 2010-2012.
+This initiative reviews programs serving low-income fathers and families, assessing program effectiveness to strengthen family relationships and support responsible fatherhood practices.

 What Works for Health – Resources on Family and Social Support.
 Browse through the evidence ratings for particular programs, policies, or system changes that address family and social support programs – part of the What Works for Health database.